CHOOSING THE RIGHT PUREBRED

 Wrinkles on a Shar Pei or Mastiff are unique but also require extra

 Grooming is a two-phase issue.
-Labor or paying for

 labor.
 Some breeds require clipping or hand stripping.
 Many require

-extensive brushing.
+best friend!
 Check out the health care and grooming requirements of any breeds in

 which you are interested.